Tinea faciei

 Tinea faciei is a fungal infection of the skin of the face.
 It generally appears as a photosensitive painless red rash with small bumps and a raised edge appearing to grow outwards, usually over eyebrows or one side of the face.

-Tinea faciei can be due to an anthropophilic (human) fungus such as Trichophyton rubrum (T rubrum).
-Infection often comes from the feet (tinea pedis) or nails (tinea unguium) originally.

-Zoophilic (animal) fungi such as Microsporum canis (M canis) is acquired from cats and dogs, and T verrucosum, from farm cattle, are also common.

-The site of infection may feel wet or have some crusting, and overlying hairs may fall out easily.
+It may feel wet or have some crusting, and overlying hairs may fall out easily.
 There may be a mild itch.